 As we move into another turn around the sun, I wish you all peace and love, energy and resilience, courage and fierce conviction.
 Happy new year!

 Do you want to keep chatting in the new year?
-Subscribe to the newsletter for the blog, the freebie videos and resource library and the latest updates on teaching cool stuff.
-You can also hit me up with a request to join the closed Facebook group! xo
+Subscribe to the newsletter for the blog, the freebie videos and resource library and the latest updates.
+You can also hit me up with a request to join the private Facebook group for osteoporosis! xo

 (Photo by Cristian Escobar on Unsplash)